RedSpiderMkV/Windows-Time-Update/readme.md

 Works on Windows XP.
 Not working on Vista or above as UAC kicks in, preventing the time/date update command from being run.

+But if Windows Vista or above is the OS, its unlikely the CMOS battery is irreplaceable so this isn't required :)